orkhanahmadov/content-migrations/README.md

 ## Why?

 Sometimes using migrations to manage content in database tables comes very handy to automate the content update process on all environments.
+Like adding new translations or product.
 But using Laravel's own migrations for this purpose have some drawback:

 * Laravel's migrations are not meant for content management, it is meant for database structure changes only.